Getting Destin criminal cases dismissed

 Pretrial Diversion in Destin

 Your attorney and the prosecutor will most likely have negotiations about your case.
 Part of the discussion should include the possibility of resolving the case with pretrial diversion, or deferred prosecution.
-In most instances, diversion is only offered if this is your first offense, however we have also been able to secure it for clients with priors as well.
+In most instances, diversion is only offered if this is your first offense, however I have also been able to secure it for clients with priors as well.

 What is Deferred Prosecution or Pretrial Diversion?